FAQ

 HOP aims to build a long-term research partnership with Oregonians in order to:

-HOP is currently funded by the Knight Cancer Institute Center for Early Detection Advanced Research (CEDAR) and a Moonshot grant from the National Cancer Institute, National Institutes of Health.
-CEDAR is a research institute dedicated to identifying those at risk for cancer, detecting cancers early, and developing treatment that treat those early cancers.
-CEDAR is also supported by a collaborator network that is constantly growing.
+HOP is currently funded by the OHSU Knight Cancer Institute Cancer Early Detection Advanced Research Center (CEDAR).
+CEDAR is a research institute dedicated to identifying those at risk for cancer, detecting cancers early, and developing treatments that treat those early cancers.
+HOP also has the support of a growing network of collaborators.

 Current collaborators include: